 Shoppers will find treasures and bargains galore during northern Wisconsin’s largest House-to-House Garage Sale on Saturday, May 21, featuring citywide garage sales and downtown retailers’ sidewalk sales.
 As you browse our many gift, clothing, sporting, and specialty shops, take the time to view the distinct architectural styles displayed throughout the downtown business district, an eight-block area of which is listed on the National Register of Historic Places.

 The community’s pride in its rich history is evident in its 17 vibrant the murals highlighting a particular aspect of Ashland’s colorful past, depicting subjects ranging from the city’s lumberjacks and military veterans to its railroads, storefronts and former massive ore dock.
 Since 2005, Ashland has been known as the “Historic Mural Capital of Wisconsin,” making the city a year-round public art destination.

-Ashland, the heart and soul of Chequamegon Bay, encourages visitors to enjoy and explore all that Lake Superior’s Hometown has to offer.
-Click here to download the 2014 Ashland County Activity & Visitor Guide or here to have a Visitor Guide mailed to you.
+Ashland, the heart and soul of Chequamegon Bay, encourages visitors to enjoy and explore all that Lake Superior country has to offer.
+Click here to download the 2016 Ashland County Activity & Visitor Guide or here to have a Visitor Guide mailed to you.
 Find yourself next to the water in Ashland!